marchoeppner/eutaxpro/docs/usage.md

 The location of where the pipeline references are installed on your system.
 This will typically be pre-set in your site-specific config file and is only needed when you run without one.

 This option can be ommitted to trigger an on-the-fly temporary installation in the work directory.
 This is however not recommended as it creates unecessary traffic for the hoster of the references.
-See our (installation guide)[installation.md] to learn how to install the references permanently on your system.
+See our [installation guide](installation.md) to learn how to install the references permanently on your system.

 ## `--outdir results` [default = results]